kristofvc/standard-website/src/component/Contact/doc/symfony-integration.md

         </service>
 ```

-You can add other services in the Event-folder, or your own services the same way.
+You can add the other listeners in the Event-folder, or your own services the same way.

 ## Add a route